pentaho/pentaho-platform-plugin-common-ui/docs/platform/visual/configuration.md

 section [Identifiers of Stock Color Palettes](#identifiers-of-stock-color-palettes) contains the list of identifiers of stock color palettes.

-The following sections show examples of typical model and view configurations.
+The following sections show examples of typical model and view type configurations.
 A single [IRule]({{site.refDocsUrlPattern | replace: '$', 'pentaho.config.spec.IRule'}}) object
 is provided in each example,
-but it should be interpreted as being part of the following generic configuration module:
+but it should be interpreted as being part of a generic configuration ruleset module, like the following:

 ```js
 define(function() {